deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

     form_policy.to_next_label(1.1): cnd.true(),

 The form is also a stateful object which requires the user to leverage the methods for state management.
-States should be updated at the `PRE_TRANSITIONS_PROCESSING` stage, which can be done at the `GLOBAL` level.
+States should be updated at the `PRE_TRANSITIONS_PROCESSING` stage which can be done at the `GLOBAL` level.

 .. code-block:: python